Is the work-at-home mom life for you, or as I call it, the stay-at-home working mom life?

 Suffering from Mom Guilt

 For me, one of the most difficult parts of being a work-at home mom is the dreaded mom guilt.
 Being able to pick up my son from school doesn’t mean my job stops at 2:30pm.
 It’s difficult for a 3-year-old to understand that when mommy is on a conference call, he needs to be quiet.
 All he wants to do is play with me and have my undivided attention.
 And, although I am fortunate to have a nanny two days a week, it can also be really tough to hear your baby crying from the next room and not feel guilty about missing the chance to soothe him.
+Here is a great article on mom guilt with some helpful tips on how to get through it!

 Many people don’t talk about or truly understand this topic unless they work from home themselves or don’t have a typical nine-to-five desk job.
 Because I don’t have a typical desk job, it feels like I am in a constant battle to prove myself to everyone.
 It’s always an uphill climb to earn the same respect as everyone else who works full-time.
 Working from home means you are ultimately responsible for the kids, the house, and every other chore that needs to be done.